aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/read-and-write-to-excel-with-kotlin/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 Aspose.Cells for Java is a powerful library that enables developers to manipulate Excel files programmatically.
 While it is designed for Java, it integrates seamlessly with Kotlin, thanks to Kotlin's full interoperability with Java.
-This document provides a step-by-step guide to reading from and writing to Excel files using Kotlin and Aspose.Cells for Java.
+This document provides a step‑by‑step guide to reading from and writing to Excel files using Kotlin and Aspose.Cells for Java.

 ## Prerequisites
-- Kotlin and Java Development Kit (JDK) installed.
+- Kotlin and the Java Development Kit (JDK) installed.
 - A build tool (Maven or Gradle) configured for dependency management.

 ## Setting Up Aspose.Cells in a Kotlin Project